The most recent data (2014) reveals that annually there were 2,626,418 deaths registered in the U.S., which equates to:

 - Eating a diet that is low in salt, refined sugars, total fat, saturated fat, and cholesterol and high in fresh fruits and vegetables

 - Exercise regularly (at least 150 minutes a week)

 - Take steps to reduce stress levels, or get help with stress management

 2: Cancer (malignant neoplasms)

-Cancer is the second leading cause of death in the US with around 584,881 deaths each year.
+Cancer is the second leading cause of death in the U.S.

 Cancer is a group of diseases characterized by the uncontrolled growth and spread of abnormal cells.
 If the spread is not controlled, it can interfere with essential life-sustaining systems and result in death.